a PHC Arts COuncil Event

 Artists Enter Here

 Show off your creativity and earn big by submitting your work!
 You can enter up to 3 pieces in any combination of categories with an entry fee of $15 per piece (students entry is FREE).
 Prizes will be awarded for Best of Show, First Place, Second Place, Third Place, and People’s Choice in all categories.
-A public awards ceremony will be held at W.G.
-Rhea Library on April 7th, 2024 from 2:00 pm - 4:00 pm.

 Official Entry Rules